Laura Kuenssberg: Accusations of bias

-Following the 2016 local elections, a petition was started on left-leaning 38 Degrees accusing Kuenssberg of being biased against the Labour Party and its leader Jeremy Corbyn, as the group called for her dismissal.
-The petition was later withdrawn by David Babbs, executive director of 38 Degrees, who suggested it had become a "focal point for sexist and hateful abuse made towards Laura Kuenssberg" on other social media websites such as Twitter, although it was acknowledged that this represented "the actions of a small minority".
+Following the 2016 local elections, a petition was started on 38 Degrees accusing Kuenssberg of being biased against the Labour Party and its leader Jeremy Corbyn.
+The group called for her dismissal.
+The petition was later withdrawn by David Babbs, executive director of 38 Degrees, who said it had become a "focal point for sexist and hateful abuse made towards Laura Kuenssberg" on other social media websites such as Twitter, although he said that this represented "the actions of a small minority".

 In January 2017, the BBC Trust ruled that a report in November 2015 by Kuenssberg broke the broadcaster's impartiality and accuracy guidelines.
 A viewer had complained about her item, which featured an interview with Corbyn on the BBC News at Six which gave the incorrect impression that Corbyn disagreed with the use of firearms by police in incidents such as that month's terrorist attacks in Paris.
 His purported answer to a question as broadcast in the report was in fact his reply to a more general question (not broadcast), and not specifically about that terrorist attack.
 The BBC Trust said that the inaccuracy was "compounded" when Kuenssberg went on to state that Corbyn's message "couldn't be more different" from that of May, who was about to publish anti-terrorism proposals.
 The trust said that accuracy was particularly important when dealing "with a critical question at a time of extreme national concern".
-Nevertheless, the BBC Trust found no evidence that there had been any intention to mislead, and their ruling was that the footage "had been compiled in good faith".
+The BBC Trust found no evidence that there had been any intention to mislead, and their ruling was that the footage "had been compiled in good faith".
 The Daily Telegraph published a story about Kuenssberg in 2017 with the headline "the most divisive woman on TV today?" printed on the front-page.

-In September 2019, Kuenssberg received criticism for her portrayal of Omar Salem, a father who confronted the prime minister, Boris Johnson, about the government's treatment of the NHS, as "a Labour activist".
+In September 2019, Kuenssberg was criticised for her portrayal of Omar Salem, a father who confronted the prime minister, Boris Johnson, about the government's treatment of the NHS, as "a Labour activist".
 Salem defended Kuenssberg, saying that she was doing her job "without fear or favour which is a vital part of democracy.
 I don't think 'Labour activist cares about NHS' is a huge scoop though..."